Category: Measure of Position

 \end{eqnarray*}

-We have to locate the sixth value in the ordered array and then have to more 0.2 of the distance between the sixth and seventh values. i.e. the value of 2nd decile can be calculated as
+We have to locate the sixth value in the ordered array and then move 0.2 of the distance between the sixth and seventh values. i.e. the value of the 2nd decile can be calculated as

 \[6 \mbox{th observation} + \{7 \mbox{th observation} – 6 \mbox{th observation} \}\times 0.2\]